Perth Zoo: History

 The first exhibits built included two bear caves, a monkey house, a mammal house and a model castle for guinea pigs.
 The first animals on display included an orangutan, two monkeys, four ostriches, a pair of lions, and a tiger.
 At first there were only six staff members.
-The zoo had 53,000 visitors in its first nine months, and had not been closed for a single day since it was opened, until it was temporarily closed from 24 March 2020 during the coronavirus outbreak.
+The zoo had 53,000 visitors in its first nine months, and had not been closed for a single day since it was opened until it was temporarily closed from 24 March 2020 during the coronavirus outbreak.

-From the start Ernest Le Souef worked to create a botanical collection as well as an animal collection to preserve for the future.
+From the start, Ernest Le Souef worked to create a botanical collection as well as an animal collection to preserve for the future.
 Work on the gardens started as soon as the site was chosen and finalised.
-Since the site was mostly sand and lacked nutrients and water, loads of manure needed to be brought in, and a well was bored in 1898 to allow irrigation.
+Since the site was mostly sand and lacked nutrients and water, much manure needed to be brought in, and a well was bored in 1898 to allow irrigation.
 The zoo included rose gardens, lupin fields, tropical plants, and palms.
 The original palm collection still stands and boasts over 61 species including Canary Island date palms that are now over 110 years old.
 The zoo also grew crops for animals including lettuce, alfalfa, carrots, lucerne and onions.
 This tradition is still alive, with the zoo producing fodder including hibiscus, bamboo, Fijian fire plant and mirror plant.

+In 1909, the zoo hosted the Australasian Championships in tennis, the precursor to the modern Australian Open.
+The Zoological Gardens Courts, now Perth Zoo's main lawn, were considered the state's best tennis facilities at the time.

-In 2010/11, the zoo had a paid staff of about 248 (167 full-time equivalents), plus about 300 volunteer docents.
+In 2010/11, the zoo had a paid staff of about 248 (167 full-time equivalents), and about 300 volunteer docents.